Celebrity Antiques Road Trip is currently airing on BBC Two for 2021 - here's all you need to know.

 "The discovery of a Chinese Ming dynasty terracotta figure really bolsters Steve Brown’s profits and the prize for the most unlikely item goes to Gemma Oaten who buys a life-size donkey, which proves to be no one-trick pony as the profits gallop in.”

-Celebrity Antiques Road Trip airs Mondays at 7PM on BBC Two.
+Celebrity Antiques Road Trip airs Tuesdays at 7PM on BBC Two.

 You can watch episodes online via BBC iPlayer here.